HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 Some people think fresh or refrigerated turkey tastes better than frozen, while others believe that frozen is actually "fresher" since the birds are flash-frozen immediately after slaughter.
 I don't think most people can tell the difference.
 You'll have to judge these claims for yourself.

-• Natural, Self-Basting, Or Kosher?
+Regular, Self-Basting, Or Kosher?

 Will The WSM Hold Two Turkeys?

-It doesn't take a lot more time to cook two turkeys than just one, perhaps 30 minutes at most.
-However, in order to maintain 325-350°F in the cooker, start with a little more lit fuel than you would for a single turkey.
+It doesn’t take a lot more time to cook two turkeys than just one, perhaps 30 minutes at most.
+However, in order to maintain 325-350°F in the cooker, start with more lit fuel than you would for a single turkey.

 Thawing Turkey

 Never thaw a frozen turkey on the kitchen counter at room temperature.
-Instead, use one of these safe methods to thaw a frozen turkey, still in its unopened package:
+Instead, use one of these safe methods to thaw a frozen turkey still in its unopened package:

 Thawed turkey should be cooked within 1-2 days.